Niederdollendorf stone

-The Niederdollendorf stone or gravestone is a carved Frankish stele from the 7th century CE, named for the town Niederdollendorf (now part of Königswinter) where it was found in 1901 in a Frankish graveyard.
+The Niederdollendorf stone or gravestone is a carved Frankish stele from the late 7th century AD, named for the town Niederdollendorf (now part of Königswinter) where it was found in 1901 in a Frankish graveyard.
 The stone is notable both as an exemplary work of Frankish sculpture and as a possible early example of Germanic Christian material culture.

 Discovery and location

 A Frankish graveyard was discovered about 400 m north of the boundary of Niederdollendorf in 1901 during construction work.
 No proper excavation took place other than the sporadic uncovering during this work and therefore the inventories of many of the graves have been lost.
 The graveyard (in use between the latter half of the 6th century and the 8th century) consisted of burials with oriented slabs and, in some cases, with grave goods buried within.
 The specific grave the Niederdollendorf stone belonged to had no grave goods and was dated to among the later of the graveyard's burials.

 The stone is currently on display at Rheinisches Landesmuseum Bonn.